 This is an area that your printer considers safe from any misaligned printing/trimming errors.
 If you print right up to the edge of a page it’s possible that a bad trim job will cut off part of your page.
 As a rule of thumb, the cheaper the print costs, the more likely you are to encounter these errors.

-These are easier to read.
-Especially at small sizes and in dense clusters (like paragraphs).
-So they aid reading speed and ease.
+These are easier to read, especially in small sizes and dense clusters (like paragraphs), so they aid reading speed and ease.

 A tall x-height and large counters make characters more legible at smaller sizes.
 Also avoid fonts with spindly stems, ascenders or descenders – they’ll become invisible when small.

 These aren’t as easy to read, so should be reserved for headlines, and maybe picture captions.